 Benefits of Massage Therapy

 Massage therapy has many benefits besides the obvious one of relaxation.
-It is now often suggested by doctors, physical therapists and chiropractors for various reasons.
+It is now often suggested by doctors, physical therapists and chiropractors for various reasons (along with other therapies such as cupping and acupuncture).

 Massage can range from light pressure to deep tissue (a lot of pressure) and there are many types of massage, including: